Presenters for the ASHA Health Care Summit 2026: Grand Rounds in Pediatric Aerodigestive Disorders

 Disclosures:

-Tzyynong L. Friesen, MD, is an associate professor in the Department of Otolaryngology at University of California San Diego, and a pediatric otolaryngologist at Rady Children's Hospital.
+Tzyynong (Tina) Friesen, MD, is an associate professor in the Department of Otolaryngology at University of California San Diego, and a pediatric otolaryngologist at Rady Children's Hospital.
 She is a member of the Aerodigestive Team and the Complex Sleep Apnea Clinic at Rady Children's Hospital San Diego.

 Disclosures: